dwinugroho/config/packages/prettier-config/README.md

   - `prettier-plugin-tailwindcss`: Format Tailwind CSS classes [see more](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).
   - `prettier-plugin-package-perfection`: Format package.json file.

-You can modify these settings by creating your own `prettier.config.js` file and extending this config:
+eel free to create your own Prettier symphony by extending this config in your `prettier.config.js`:

 ```js
 module.exports = {